Flibanserin (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have low blood pressure or a history of depression, mental problems, or alcohol or drug abuse.
+- Tell your doctor if you are pregnant, or if you have low blood pressure or a history of depression, mental problems, or alcohol or drug abuse.

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you or for 6 hours after you take a dose.
 Sit or lie down if you feel dizzy or lightheaded.
 Tell your doctor if you continue to feel dizzy or lightheaded after you have been using this medicine for awhile.